WHAT WE DO

 We use scientific methods (and handy tools that are easy to use) to monitor changes week by week, and year over year.

-We look for patterns in the data and anticipate what could happen in the future.
+We look for patterns in the data to explore how the low flows in the watershed have changed.

 Facilitating community science